SapienzaInteractiveGraphicsCourse/final-project-thegoblinslayers/README.md

 # 🗡️ Dungeon Explorer — The Goblin Slayers
-> Final project for the **Interactive Graphics** course — Sapienza University of Rome
+> Final project for the **Interactive Graphics** course, Sapienza University of Rome

 ***